 Yes.
-A certificate of group health coverage will be provided by United Healthcare if you were enrolled in one of the University’s medical plans.
+A certificate of group health coverage will be provided by Blue Cross Blue Shield if you were enrolled in one of the University’s medical plans.
 You may need this certificate for your new group or individual plan to provide evidence of your prior coverage.

 How much do I have to pay for continuation coverage through COBRA?